iLuckyW/lecture-ai-basics/chapter/01_prerequisites/README.md

 ## Completing the Python Basics Subchapter

-After setting up your environment, begin with the [Python Basics](./00_basics.ipynb) subchapter to ensure you have the necessary programming foundation for this module.
+After setting up your environment, begin with the [Jupyter Notebook Basics](./00_basics.ipynb) subchapter to ensure you have the necessary programming foundation for this module.